SergiyGrimoldi/NetScanner/readme.md

 Use this function to start a cycle of scans that allert you if are there some intrusions

-## 3 - Ceck datas

-Use this function to read your personal informations.
-These informations are setted the first time you start the program and are:
-- Destination mail
-- Sender mail (suggested: Gmail)
-- Password of sender (not personal but device-password)

-## 4 - Settings

-Use this function to modify your personal informations.
-These informations are:
-- Destination mail
-- Sender mail (suggested: Gmail)
-- Password of sender (not personal but device-password)

-## 5 - List trusted devices
-Use this function to read your trusted devices, usually those always connected to your netwok

 ## 6 - Add to List of trusted devices
 Use this function to update your trusted devices with new one.
+Open and edit known_mac.json file

 **_Attention: This add an exception and the program will not send email if this device will connected_**

-## 7 - Remove from List of trusted devices
-Use this function to update your trusted devices removing one.

 **_Attention: This remove an exception and the program will send email if this device will connected_**

 # **How to use**

 1. Install all packages from requiremets.txt
+2. Open code (main.py) to insert mail of sender, pssw, and recipient mail
-2. Run python project with:
+3. Run python project with:

      **sudo python3 _direcotry/of/program/main.py_**